vippsas/vipps-recurring-api/vipps-recurring-api-problems.md

 ## Problems

 ### Validation error
-Missing data in json or inconsistencies.
+Missing data or inconsistencies in json.
+Please verify the request json body.

 ### Invalid agreement id
 Agreement Id is invalid.
+Please verify the agreement Id is present and in the correct format.
+Example: agr_5kSeqz

 ### Invalid json
 Json body is invalid.
+Please verify the request json body.

 ### Unsupported media type
-Content-type is not supported.
+Media type indicated in Content-type header is not supported.

 ### Not authorized
 JWT token is invalid.